Complete Transportation System

-What Does the TMP Say About Complete Streets?
+What Does the TMP Say About a Complete Transportation System?

-The 2014 TMP calls for focusing on roadway enhancement and street corridor projects that prioritize, design, and construct Complete Streets.
-Complete Streets accommodate all modes of transportation by planning, designing, and building facilities for pedestrians, bicyclists, transit riders and vehicle drivers.
+Complete Streets work to accommodate the safe use by all modes of transportation when planning, designing, and building facilities for pedestrians, bicyclists, transit riders and vehicle drivers.

 Using this framework, the Transportation Division plans for these modes of travel at several different scales.